-When a class is missed, it is the student's responsibility to see his/her teachers concerning make-up assignments.
-It is important that this be done the day the student returns to school so that he/she does not fall behind the rest of the class.
+When a class is missed, it is the student's responsibility to check Google Classroom, StudentVue, and see their teachers concerning make-up assignments.
+It is important for student to communicate with their teacher to ensure a plan for success.
+It is important that this be done as soon as possible so that they do not fall behind the rest of the class.